spotinst/help/src/docs/spot-security/risk-analysis-a.md

 The following information appears:
 * A Risk Impact Map: provides information on how many other assets are linked to each asset.
 To learn more about the Risk Impact Map, click here link to RIsk Details page.
 * Affected Resources details: shows a summary of affected resources which includes the total number of each type of resource.
-To learn more about the Affected Resources, click here link to RIsk Details page.
+To learn more about affected resources, click here link to Risk Details page.

  <img src="/spot-security/_media/risk-analysis-d.png" />